liane4323/sep11-freedom-project/tool/learning-log.md

 4. Are you a teenager?
 5. Is your favorite color red?

-This is the list of questions that I will include into my DEMO website.
+This is the list of questions that will be included in my DEMO site.